TurboWindX/HeroAlerter/README.md

 All you have to do is enter your cryptocurrency and enter your crypto address (needed to access workers list from herominers), select the scan frequency and how many times the system bell should ring.

-When a new worker is found, you can decide to add it to the "BEEP" list, this will decide if the system BEEP or not when the worker has an hashrate of 0.
+When a new worker is found, you can decide to add it to the alert list, this will decide if the system plays an audio file or not when the worker has an hashrate of 0.

 Donate to fight the system</br>Haven - XHV: hvs1Vs4GjeU1b88ojdf4WJ411etuGcyzHDb551aGZmFHHMB7dzPWpYn9vmiWayxty4hZf3SeeAzoqGpbsWHmzbK54DAdUf4d1L</br>
 Bitcoin - BTC: bc1qjywjjgy2xjvwujnke7vhxcllqlp7q6jh734mx7</br>